 This morning, finishing up a long, lazy run — one of those pale blue winter dawns when the pearlescent plume of your breath catches the sun’s thin light and the grass is thick with rime — I was thinking of other wounds: the long incision and irradiated muscle that binds my left thigh, where after five years the scar tissue still grows haphazard, constricting the layers of skin and fascia and muscle, sometimes even adhering the end of my femur to my lateral quad.
 I was in the hospital for a week after surgery, limping laps around Mount Sinai’s seventh floor with my IV pole and tethered to a Jackson-Pratt drain, the watery red fluid weeping into the bulb for so long I thought it would never stop.
 When I finally got to go home, it was another week before I could walk unaided to the end of the block.
 Time may heal all wounds, but so do husbands and physiotherapists and faraway friends who write and send cards, cookies carefully packed, the box on the customs form marked gift.

 I was thinking, too, about my rekindled interest in weight training, feeling grateful to remember how simply I love the pursuit.
 Like most who have found their flesh the locus — physical, emotional, psychological — of violence, exploitation, control, I have been at least partially estranged from my physical self for many more years than five, from its power and potential, its need and desire.
 Estrange comes from extraneare, “to treat as a stranger.”
 In our better moments, we know better than to fear someone just because we don’t know them, what they might do.
 In our worst, the what-ifs win out and we hide.
 Alone, though, a hurt thing only ties a knot: the white ridge of the scar cinched shut.
 Strength is unified: the damaged fibre woven back into use.
-This afternoon I’m thinking not just of iron, of the simple joy of lifting a weight so I can lift another, but of warp and weft, of the women who have shown me how the shuttle is passed back and forth — a thread made strong by its place in the design.
+This afternoon I’m thinking not just of iron, of the simple joy of lifting a weight so I can lift another, but of warp and weft, of the dear ones who have shown me how the shuttle is passed back and forth — a thread made strong by its place in the design.

 –for SMF & HMW